alejandrox1/globus/README.md

 <filename> <size in bytes> <md5 checksum>
 ```

+The server has parameters to handle connection backlog and how many connections
+to manage concurrently.
+The client, on the other hand, was designed with minimal functionality, having
+a small CPU and memory footprint with easy to use options to specify the server
+to which it is to connect to.
+As such, the client creates only one connection
+during its lifetime.

 # Performance and Design
 While genrating the files to be transfered, the server will output to stdout
 how long it takes to write all the required files (ASUS ZENBOOK UX303UB